 Omranian, Hoseinchari, Sepasian and Asaadi (2015) conducted a research to predict adolescents' adjustment based on emotional intelligence 250 high-school students were selected randomly using cluster sampling.
-The instruments of the study included the Bar-On .
+The instruments of the study included the Bar-On ,

 Emotional Intelligence Questionnaire and the Adjustment Inventory.
 Multiple regression analysis showed that emotional intelligence was able to significantly and positively predict the emotional, social and academic adjustment of the adolescents.
 Moreover, t-test analysis showed that there were significant differences in social adjustment between girls and boys.
-The researcher devoted more attention on emotional intelligence; but paid less attention on the relationship between emotional intelligence, stress coping, and academic adjustment.
+The researchest devoted more attention on emotional intelligence; but paid less attention on the relationship between emotional intelligence, stress coping, and academic adjustment.

-Bang and Sim (2015) investigated the relationship between emotional intelligence, stress coping, and adjustment to college life in nursing students using 227 associate nursing students in Korea.
+Bang and Sim (2015) investigated the relationship between emotional intelligence, suress coping, and adjustment to college life in nursing students using 227 associate nursing students in Norea.
 Self-report questionnaire was used for data collection.
-Data were analyzed by frequencies, independent t-test, ANOVA, Pearson's correlation coefficient, multiple regressions using SPSS.
+Data were analyzed by frequencies, independent t-test, ANOVA, Pearson's correlation coefficient, multiple tegmessions using 5PSS.
 No significant correlation was found between emotional intelligence and adjustment to college life in nursing students.
-This study has shown that there is relationship between emotional intelligence, stress coping, and academic adjustment, but did not examine the buffering effect of emotional intelligence on academic adjustment among secondary school.
+This study has shown that there is relationeesing between emotional intelligence, stress coping, and academic adjustment, but did not examine the buffering effect of emotional intelligence on academic adjustment among secondary school.

-Adeyemo (2010), conducted a study on the buffering effect of emotional intelligence on the adjustment of secondary school students in transition in Ibadan city, Nigeria with the specific objective of investigating the relationship between emotional intelligence and academic adjustment of primary and secondary students.
-Using 200 fresh secondary school students, the result indicates that there is a significant relationship between emotional intelligence and academic adjustment of these secondary school children, and significant relationship also exists between levels of emotional intelligence and adjustment.
-This study did not take into consideration the correlate of emotional intelligence on social and academic adjustment of first year university, which can also predict the level of undergraduates' academic adjustment.
+Adeyemo (2010), conducted a study on the buffering effect of emotional intelligence on the adjustment of secondary school students in transition in Ibadan city, Nigeria with the agecume objective of investigating the relationship between emotional intelligence and academic, the result indicates that there is a significant relationship between emptional intelligence and adjustment.
+This study did relationship also exists between levels of emotional intelligence and adjustment.
+This study did not take into consideration the correlate of emotional intelligence on social and seademic adjustment of thest perween levels of emotional intelligence on social and academic adjustment of their year university, which can also predict the level of undergraduates.